alwil/best-code-practices/reproducibility.md

 ![bg right:40% width:500](./img/python_environment.png)

 ---
-# Exercize
+# Your turn: dependencies

-Inspect your project and identify issues with reproducibility
+Inspect your project and list your dependencies

+- operating system
+- python dependencies
+- MATLAB Add-ons

 ---

 ![width:1200](./img/Glerean_continuum_best_practices1800.png)

----
-# How can you measure FAIR

-- The Netherlands eScience Center's "Five Recommendations for FAIR Software" (https://fair-software.nl) and

 ---

 # Steps towards reproducibility
 1. Make sure you can find it (in space)
 1. Make sure you can find it (in time)